gnperdue/CheatSheets/docker.markdown

 ## Images

-    docker images      # see what is available
+    docker images           # see what is available docker rmi <image id>   # remove an image

 ## Running containers